bibleexchange/courses/_church-history/en/100_apostolic-church/apostolic-church.md

 #### Paul's missionary journeys

 Paul took several missionary journeys to spread the Gospel.
 Paul established churches at Philippi, Thessalonica, Berea, Athens, and Corinth.
-He formed the seven churches of Asia either directly or indirectly (Acts 19:10).
 The churches were established though much suffering (II Cor.
 11:23–28).

-He taught in the synagogues and received from the Holy Ghost much of the N.T.
+He taught in the synagogues and received from the Holy Ghost much of the New Testament.
 While a prisoner at Rome he wrote Ephesians, Philippians, Colossians, and Philemon.
 History records Paul was martyred around AD 67.

 ### James